Germany–Venezuela relations: History

 The North German Confederation opened a legation in Venezuela in 1868, which was converted into an embassy three years later after German Unification, and in 1893 a Venezuelan legation was established in the German Empire under Joaquín Crespo.
 In 1899, the German-Venezuelan Club was founded.
 In 1902, a diplomatic conflict arose after German citizens in Venezuela were dispossessed.
 As a result, British and German ships blockaded the coast of Venezuela.
 The dispute was settled a year later.
 After World War I, economic relations between the two countries deepened and Germany became one of the most important trading partners for Venezuela.
 During World War II, Venezuela first remained neutral and finally broke off diplomatic relations with Nazi Germany in 1941.
 After German U-boats disrupted shipping off Venezuela, German assets in the country were expropriated and German institutions were closed.

 After World War II, diplomatic relations were re-established on April 28, 1954, between the Federal Republic of Germany (FRG) and Venezuela were established.
 German companies became increasingly active in the postwar period in the country, which at the time was one of the wealthiest in Latin America.
 A German-Venezuelan Chamber of Commerce and Industry was established soon after.
 After the end of the Hallstein Doctrine, Venezuela also established diplomatic relations with the German Democratic Republic (GDR).
 After the German Reunification, Bundespresident Roman Herzog visited Venezuela in 1996.
 Hugo Chávez became president of Venezuela in 1999 and adopted an anti-Western course in foreign policy.
 He made German sociologist Bernard Mommer his deputy minister in the Ministry of Energy and Petroleum in 2005.

 In 2008, Chavez attacked German Chancellor Angela Merkel, calling her part of the German right "that supported Hitler".
 Martin Schulz then called Chávez a "political scatterbrain."
 After Chavez's death in 2013, his successor Nicolás Maduro ruled in an increasingly authoritarian manner, which further deteriorated relations with Germany.
 In 2019, following mass protests in Venezuela, Germany joined other Western countries in recognizing opposition politician Juan Guaidó as the country's interim president while at the same time the foreign policy spokesman of the Die Linke party, Andrej Hunko, met President Maduro in Caracas on a "state visit" and expressed solidarity with him, which was met with criticism in Germany.
 However, after the protests in Venezuela subsided, the recognition of Guaidó as president of Venezuela was reversed by the German government in 2021.

+In January 2026, German Chancellor Friedrich Merz condemned Venezuelan President Nicolás Maduro following the U.S. military raid on Caracas.
+He reaffirmed that Germany does not recognize Maduro's presidency, characterizing the most recent Venezuelan elections as "rigged".